 Chasing Mona Lisa is a well-researched thriller loaded with narrow escapes, shocking plot developments, and poignant moments in which the characters’ humanity makes them hauntingly sympathetic, all set against the backdrop of a proud country torn apart by war.
 The story was inspired by real events — the Mona Lisa was spirited from place to place to keep it from falling into Germans hands and indeed did hang over a little girl’s bed for a time — as well as actual historical figures.
 But Goyer and Yorkey have vividly imagined and expertly brought to life an escapade that could have unfolded during that tumultuous period.
 That is what makes Chasing Mona Lisa so entertaining.

-Disclosure of Material Connection: I received one copy of Chasing Mona Lisa free of charge from the author in conjunction with the Litfuse Publicity Group’s review and virtual book tour program.
+Disclosure of Material Connection: I received one copy of Chasing Mona Lisa free of charge from the author.
 I was not required to write a positive review in exchange for receipt of the book; rather, the opinions expressed in this review are my own.
 This disclosure complies with 16 Code of Federal Regulations, Part 255, “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”

 Enter to Win a Copy of Chasing Mona Lisa